bertman12/wc3-w3ts-frame-components/README.md

 A library for reusable and composable frame components for modding the game of Warcraft 3.

-Primarily uses frames of from the category of FRAME.
+Primarily uses frames from the category of FRAME.

 The components help to reduce the boiler plate code needed when working with frames.